-By the end of the plan period, the BOD permit condition would require tightening to 17 mg/l to maintain the existing status of the River Anker.
-The phosphate permit would require tightening to 0.5mg/l to ensure future Good phosphate status of the River Anker can be achieved.
-To achieve these tighter permit conditions, current conventional treatment technologies would be sufficient but would need to be implemented by STW at some point in the future.
+By the end of the plan period, the BOD permit condition would require tightening to 13 mg/l to maintain the existing status of the River Anker.
+To achieve the tighter permit conditions for ammonia and BOD, current conventional treatment technologies would be sufficient but would need to be implemented by STW at some point in the future.